INTEGRITYSETUP(8) Maintenance Commands INTEGRITYSETUP(8)

 Size of the journal.

-Journal watermark in percents.
-When the size of the journal
+Journal watermark in percent.
+When the journal size exceeds

 --no-wipe

-Do not wipe the device after format.
+Do not wipe the device after formatting.
 A device that is not

 initially wiped will contain invalid checksums.